We are interested/working in the following areas

 DMRG itself is a very powerful multireference method, which can work with large active spaces.
 However, it lacks the dynamical electron correlation and its inclusion is important to achieve chemical accuracy.

-Recently, in collaboration with Jiří Pittner's group at the Heyrovský Institute, we have developed the DMRG-based tailored coupled clusters (CC), in which CC in some sense adds the missing dynamical correlation on top of the DMRG wave function.
+In collaboration with Jiří Pittner's group at the Heyrovský Institute, we have developed the DMRG-based tailored coupled clusters (CC), in which CC in some sense adds the missing dynamical correlation on top of the DMRG wave function.

 Selected publications: